djimenezc/ansible-role-poetry/README.md

   description: >-
     Poetry version to install.
 Will be passed together with the `--version` flag to the poetry installer.
 Check at <https://github.com/python-poetry/poetry>.

+poetry_python_path:
+  default: python
+  type: raw
+  required: false
+  description: >-
+    Python executable that should be used for installation of Poetry.
 ```

 ## Example Playbook